 Or you might not feel nauseous and still vomit anyway.
 Here’s how that might happen:

 Dizzy without Feeling Dizzy

-Our speculation is that, although you don’t feel nauseous, your body’s sense of balance is thrown off so much that it causes you to vomit.
+Our speculation is that, although you might be sedentary, your body’s sense of balance is thrown off so much that it causes you to vomit.

 It’s almost like having motion sickness without being in motion.

-Your brain just might think you’re in motion because the cerebellum, which controls your sense of motion, is damaged.
+Your brain just might think you’re in motion because the cerebellum, which controls your sense of balance, is damaged.

 So although you might be lying still in bed, your body’s sense of balance is all out of whack, and you might vomit from disturbances in your sense of motion/balance.

 How to Stop Vomiting After a Cerebellum Stroke

-A possible solution is to restore your body’s sense of balance through rehab exercise.
+A possible solution to restore your body’s sense of balance is rehab exercise.

-By participating in rehabilitation, you can retrain your brain to correctly interpret your senses and regain a sense of grounded-ness.
+By participating in rehabilitation, you can rewire your brain and improve your balance and mobility.